 Rare risks of taking a blood sample include:

 - lightheadedness or fainting

 - hematoma (a bruise where blood accumulates under the skin)

 - infection (usually prevented by the skin being cleaned before the needle is inserted)

 - excessive bleeding (bleeding for a long period afterwards may indicate a more serious bleeding condition and should be reported to your doctor)

-Your doctor will advise you of potential risks associated with your sample.
+Your doctor will talk to you about potential risks associated with your sample.

-An antibiotic that bacteria, fungus, or another microorganism shows resistance to shouldn’t be used to treat your infection.
+An antibiotic that bacteria has shown resistance to shouldn’t be used to treat your infection.
 Your doctor will decide which drug is best if several antibiotics are shown to be effective in killing the microorganism causing your infection.